AxiaCoin/Axia-Network-axia/bridges/deployments/README.md

 Some accounts are used by bridge components.
 Using these accounts to sign other transactions is not recommended, because this may lead to nonces conflict.

-Following accounts are used when `poa-rialto` bridge is running:

-- Rialto's `Alice` signs relay transactions with new Rialto-PoA headers;
-- Rialto's `Bob` signs relay transactions with Rialto-PoA -> Rialto currency exchange proofs.
-- Rialto-PoA's `Arthur`: signs relay transactions with new Rialto headers;
-- Rialto-PoA's `Bertha`: signs currency exchange transactions.

 Following accounts are used when `rialto-millau` bridge is running:

 - Millau's `Charlie` signs complex headers+messages relay transactions on Millau chain;